JorgeLuizB/WDablio/README.md

 Feel free to save the folder in any directory you want.

 - Extract the folder and put the files in one place.
-- Open the HTML folder
 - Open the index.html

 ### Available on Github Page
-See on Github Page [WDablio](https://jorgeluizb.github.io/WDablio/)
+See on Github Page [WDablio - coming soon](https://jorgeluizb.github.io/WDablio/)

 ## Authors